 - Pus (pus) in or oozing from the cavity

-- Persistent numbness or loss of sensation that may be caused by nerve injury
+- Persistent numbness or loss of sensation that may be caused by trauma to a nerve

 - blood or pus in nasal secretions